Clyde-Goodall/Uptimer/README.md

  Simply run
  `python tray.pyw`

- I will be releasing it as a standalone in the future, however.
+ I plan on releasing it as a standalone in the future, however.

 ## TODO
  charting of outage occurrence/duration, optional mailer.